Undergraduate minors: gender, health, and healthcare equity; gender, women's, and sexuality studies; social justice

 History of birth control and work of activists and organizations that emerged to promote it; troubling connections that spawned between reproductive rights and population control movements.

 GWSS:2651 Gender and Sexuality in the Ancient World3 s.h.

 Survey of gender and sexuality issues in the social, political, and religious life of ancient Greece and Rome; evidence from literature, the visual arts, archaeology.
-Requirements: completion of rhetoric requirement and sophomore standing.
+Requirements: completion of GE CLAS Core Rhetoric and sophomore standing.
 GE: Values and Culture.
 Same as CLSA:2651.

 GWSS:2700 Transgender People, Politics, and Cultures3 s.h.